roydegeest/rakwireless-docs/docs/en-us/datasheet/README.md

 # Datasheet Archive

 Welcome to the RAKwireless online Datasheet Archive.
-The supplementary datasheet of each product is arranged into four categories:
+The supplementary datasheet of each product is arranged into five categories:

-Test Data

 <details>
 <summary>LPWAN Gateways</summary>